-Here you will find basic information about archival safety in connection with the use of binder accessory for storage of documents, Cd, diskettes, photos, business cards, laser and ink jet prints, etc.
+Here you will find information about archival safety in connection with the use of binder accessory for storage of documents, Cd, diskettes, photos, business cards, laser and ink jet prints, etc.

 Choosing pages & albums, have in mind that the album pages are the most important part of the two.
 The pages will have direct contact to the documents you are about to store and will so have the most influence on the long term storage effect.
 For this purpose it need to be acid free sheet protectors.
 The binders are of cause also important and should not be neglected in the archival process.

-WHAT NOT TO DOPlastic enclosures manufactured from polyvinyl chloride (PVC) are NOT recommended for archival photographic or document storage.
-This plastic, often referred to as "vinyl" is not as stable as some other plastics.
+WHAT NOT TO DOPlastic enclosures manufactured from polyvinyl chloride ( PVC ) are NOT recommended for archival photographic or document storage.
+This plastic, often referred to as "vinyl" is not as chemical stable as some other plastics.
 It can contain volatile plasticizers (softener) and emit damaging hydrochloric acid as it deteriorates.
 This deterioration is often easy to detect as the plastic starts to get yellow, bridled and may even start to crack.
 Multiple page may even stick together, specially in warmer climate.

 Unfortunately before these signs shows it may be too late as the material in the sheet protector most likely have been smeared or copied on to the sheet protector itself.
-It happen very easy with laser prints and color printed collectors cards as baseball cards.
+It happens very easy with laser prints and color printed collectors cards as baseball cards.
 In other words do not use vinyl or PVC sheet protectors for storage of any valuable belongings.

-WHAT YOU NEED TO KNOWSo are sheet protectors acid free ? - Well to avoid the above horror scenario manufactures turned to other types of more stable plastic that are in general considered archival safe as they don't interact with other plastic in general:
+WHAT YOU NEED TO KNOWSo are sheet protectors acid free ? - Well to avoid the above horror scenario manufactures turned to other types of more chemical stable plastic, inert plastic that are considered archival safe as they don't interact with other plastic in general: